jylambert/topotherm/docs/source/contribute.rst

 ---------------------------------

-By contributing, you agree your work will be released under the project license (e.g. MIT).
+By contributing, you agree your work will be released under the project license (MIT).
 Make sure you have the right to contribute the code and that third-party snippets are compatible with the license.

 [MIT](https://en.wikipedia.org/wiki/MIT_License), see LICENSE file.

 Credits & inspiration
 ---------------------